googleapis/google-cloud-node/handwritten/cloud-profiler/README.md

 The profiler writes log statements to the console log for diagnostic purposes.
 By default, the log level is set to warn.
 You can adjust this by setting `logLevel` in the config.
-Setting `logLevel` to 0 will disable logging, 1 sets log level to error, 2 sets it to warn, 3 sets it to info, and 4 sets it to debug.
+Setting `logLevel` to 0 will disable logging, 1 sets log level to error, 2 sets it to warn (default), 3 sets it to info, and 4 sets it to debug.

 So, for example, to start the profiler with the log level at debug, you would do this: